health-wealth-code/Tutorial-Convert-React-createClass-to-React-Component/README.md

 - Patching the React component by replacing `React.createClass` with `createReactClass`
 - Rebuilding the component to use `React.Component`

-Note that to test this component I am loading it within a the WordPress plugin as a component of the WordPress Block Editor (Gutenberg).
-You don't have to.

 ## Credits

 In this example I am disecting [`react-checkbox-list` by Sony An](https://github.com/sonyan/react-checkbox-list) (available as [`react-checkbox-list` on NPM](https://www.npmjs.com/package/react-checkbox-list)), which was built with the unsupported `React.createClass` component at the time of writing this.